ZenGo-X/multi-hop-locks/README.md

 # sin-city
 Library for ECDSA based construction for Anonymous Multi-Hop Locks (https://eprint.iacr.org/2018/472.pdf).
+>A novel cryptographic primitive that serves as a cornerstone for the design of secure and privacy-preserving payment channel networks
 Use `Cargo test` to try it.
 Currently tests exists for :
 1) Setup and verify setup
 2) Setup + Lock
 3) Setup + Lock + Release